xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 ---
-title: "How to test different browser locales with Desired Capabilities?"
+title: "How to test different browser locales in Chrome with Desired Capabilities?"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-studio/docs/how-to-test-different-browser-locales-with-Desired-Capabilities.html
 redirect_from: